-

 t: >

-Among React libraries and frameworks, **Next.js** and **TanStack Query** lead the way in terms of overall positivity.
+Among React libraries and frameworks, **TanStack Query** and **Zustand** have overtaken **Next.js** to take the lead the way in terms of overall positivity.

-Note that some items such as `useState` and `fetch` were also included in order to provide a baseline, even though they're not libraries themselves.
+Note that some items such as `useState` and `fetch` were also included as points of comparison, even though they're not libraries themselves.

 - key: tools.scatterplot_overview